 • Internet subscription is paid through a monthly bill registered under your name.

-• Purchase of sports equipment for any sports activity as defined under the Sports Development Act 1997 (excluding motorised two-wheel bicycles)
+• Purchase of sports equipment for any sport defined under the Sports Development Act 1997 (excluding motorised two-wheel bicycles)

-• Payment of rental or entrance fees to sports facilities
+• Rental or entrance fees for sports facilities

 Claim: Up to RM2,500